iam-veeramalla/terraform-zero-to-hero/Day-1/PROJECT-ec2-instance-creation/steps.md

 Terraform will display a plan of the changes it's going to make.
 Review the plan and type "yes" when prompted to apply it.

+## Terraform plan - helps you show the plan, outer case how your resources will look like just a blueprint.

 ## Verify Resources

 After Terraform completes the provisioning process, you can verify the resources created in the AWS Management Console or by using AWS CLI commands.